 Food selection is not as important as you think!

 We’re not talking fast food here, but eating strictly “clean” or “healthy” foods doesn’t produce magic results in terms of body composition, performance or health.
-How much you eat is what you should worry about.
+How much you eat is what you need to worry about first and foremost.

-Even if your goal is building muscle irrespective of accompanying fat gain, you shouldn’t disregard common sense.
+Even if your goal is to put on as much muscle as possible, you shouldn’t disregard common sense.
 Don’t pig out at every opportunity if you plan on retaining a decent physique.

 “But bro I’m bulking.
 I gotta eat 4000+ calories a day to build muscle.”

-How do you gain muscle without accumulating excessive fat?
+How do you gain muscle without getting fat in the process?

 Cycle between days in a caloric deficit and surplus days.
 Let’s assume your body needs 2500 calories per day to maintain itself.
 Eating that amount, you don’t gain or lose any weight.